ipeaGIT/uci/README.md

  The R package **uci** is developed by a team at the Institute for Applied Economic Research (Ipea), Brazil.
-If you use this package in research publications, we please cite it as:
+If you use this package in research publications, please cite it as:

 * Pereira, R. H. M., Nadalin, V., Monasterio, L., & Albuquerque, P. H. (2013). **Urban centrality: a simple index**. *Geographical analysis*, 45(1), 77-89. [https://onlinelibrary.wiley.com/doi/abs/10.1111/gean.12002](https://onlinelibrary.wiley.com/doi/abs/10.1111/gean.12002)